 And it's very rarely in this kind of world, simple and quick to find a route to success.
-And actually, when someone said when, when we set up, someone said to us just to let you know, this is going to take you seven years to become a really viable, strong, profitable business.
-And it is actually year seven this year, am I right?
+And actually, when someone said when, when we set up, someone said to us, just to let you know, this is going to take you seven years to become a really viable, strong, profitable business.
+And it is actually year seven this year and there.

-So and that's not the same for all businesses because, you know, what we have in front of us is quite a sort of burdensome infrastructure with compliance and legals and accounting and offices and all that kind of stuff, which which takes longer than, you know, one man band who's got a new business idea, which can be a lot quicker.
+Right.
+So and that's not the same for all businesses because, you know, what we have in front of us is quite a sort of burdensome infrastructure with compliance and legal and accounting and offices and all that kind of stuff, which, which takes longer than, you know, one man band who's got a new business idea, which can be a lot quicker.

-Sam and I were going to go and sit in a serviced office, just the two of us, and kind of set up a business.
+Simon, I we're going to go and sit in a serviced office, just the two of us and kind of set up a business.